aureliendossantos/grimoire/README.md

 ### User Cards

-To get a user's card collection, query `Vanguard/Grimoire/{membershipType}/{accountId}/` then go to the property `.Response.data.cardCollection`.
+To get a user card collection, query `Vanguard/Grimoire/{membershipType}/{accountId}/` then go to the property `.Response.data.cardCollection`.

 ### Bonuses